-- Tin Ujević, from Imotski, a famous Croatian poet contributed significantly to the 20th-century Croatian literature.
+- Tin Ujević, from Imotski, a famous Croatian poet, contributed significantly to 20th-century Croatian literature.

 Best Places to Visit in Croatia: Gospić

-Gospić is a town in the Lika-Senj County.
-Lika is, in fact, the largest city in Croatia – territory wise of course and not population wise – it is 967km2.
-Gospić is the administrative, cultural, medical and education center of the region of Lika.
-Gospić is very famous for being the birthplace of a very famous Nikola Tesla.
+Gospić is a town in Lika-Senj County.
+Lika is, in fact, the largest city in Croatia – territory wise of course, and not population-wise – it is 967km2.
+Gospić is the administrative, cultural, medical, and education center of the region of Lika.
+Gospić is very famous for being the birthplace of a very renowned Nikola Tesla.
 The town was established in the 17th century and is located very close to the Dalmatian coast, separated by the Velebit mountain.

 What to Do in Gospić

-- Visit the Nikola Tesla Memorial and the birthplace of Nikola Tesla, consisting of a multimedia exhibition, a historical review of Tesla’s life, including quotations from Tesla’s autobiography, his inventions and video projections that speak about Tesla’s childhood.
+- Visit the Nikola Tesla Memorial and Nikola Tesla’s birthplace, consisting of a multimedia exhibition, a historical review of Tesla’s life, including quotations from Tesla’s autobiography, his inventions, and video projections that speak about Tesla’s childhood.

-- Visit the Lika Museum, exhibiting a large history and cultural heritage of the entire region of Lika.
+- Visit the Lika Museum, exhibiting an extensive history and cultural heritage of the entire region of Lika.

-- Visit the birth house of one of Croatia’s most influential and well-known politician and Father of the Croatian Nation in the 17th century, Dr. Ante Starčević.
+- Visit the birth house of one of Croatia’s most influential and well-known politicians and Father of the Croatian Nation in the 17th century, Dr. Ante Starčević.

-- Visit the Pećinski park Grabovaca, which is a complex of clean nature where you can enjoy many recreational activities in the area.
-Explore the Cave Samograd, which is the only touristic cave in the Park’s area and the River Lika, the second largest underground river in Croatia.
-Have a picnic, swim, fish or just enjoy the beauty of nature by the Lake.
+- Visit the Pećinski park Grabovaca, which is a complex of pristine nature where you can enjoy many recreational activities in the area.
+Explore the Cave Samograd, the only touristic cave in the Park’s area, and the River Lika, the second largest underground river in Croatia.
+Have a picnic, swim, fish, or just enjoy the beauty of nature by the Lake.

 - Bikers can choose one of nine bike routes, ranging from 19 to 285km in length.

-- Spend a day sports climbing and test your own strength, endurance, and technique of climbing.
-There are many areas for beginners and the more advanced climbers.
+- Spend a day sports climbing and test your strength, endurance, and technique of climbing.
+There are many areas for beginners and more advanced climbers.